Montreal Expos: Decline (1995–2000)

 By 1999, the partners publicly began to question Brochu's fitness to lead the organization and he was criticized by the media.
-Brochu was also accused of having a secret deal with MLB commissioner Bud Selig to relocate the Expos to Washington, D. C., charges he denied in a spring press conference held to answer the accusations of his partners.
+Brochu was also accused of having a secret deal with MLB commissioner Bud Selig to move the Expos to Washington, D.C., charges he denied in a spring press conference held to answer the accusations of his partners.
 Brochu's rebuttals fell on deaf ears as fans sided with the consortium's smear campaign against Brochu.
 He was ultimately replaced as managing general partner by American art dealer Jeffrey Loria, who was initially hailed as the franchise's saviour.
 Loria had originally bid for the team in 1991, but Brochu and Ménard had balked at his demand for controlling interest.